 2017 is election year across Europe.
-As well as upcoming Dutch elections (which we’ve been covering here), voters in France, Germany, Bulgaria, and the Czech Republic will all be heading to the ballot box later in the year.
+Voters in France, Germany, Bulgaria, and the Czech Republic will all be heading to the ballot box later in the year.

 The first round of the French presidential election will take place on 23 April, and there is everything to play for.
 The centre-right candidate, François Fillon, was widely expected to be all but guaranteed victory until a scandal involving allegedly employing his wife for “fake work” erupted.

 There is now the real possibility that the former economic minister and centrist candidate, Emmanuel Macron, could pull off a shock victory.
 And, of course, the possibility still exists that France could have its “Trump” or “Brexit” moment, with the far-right Marine Le Pen emerging triumphant.

 We had a comment from Byron, who thinks the Front National could take 25% of the vote in the first round of the French presidential elections.
 Is he right?
 Opinion polls certainly seem to back him up (though Macron has recently snatched pole position).
 If so, why are so many voters backing the Front National?

 To get a response, we put Bryon’s comment to Paul Taylor, Contributing Editor at Politico and former European affairs editor for Reuters.
 What would he say?

 Well, Byron, 25% is roughly where she is now in the polls.
 People are backing her partly because they’re fed up.
 They feel that the country has been stagnant for a decade; high unemployment, low economic growth, concerns about immigration, and the middle class feel that they’re losing their footing in society, that their future is not secure.
 So, there’s a temptation among a lot of people to go for a stronger brand, also because of a sense that the existing political class is self-serving and has been involved in corruption.